 What are the aims of this leaflet?

 This leaflet has been written to help you understand more about discoid eczema.
-It tells you what it is, what can be done about it, and where you can find out more about it.
+It explains what it is, what can be done about it, and where you can find out more information.

 What is discoid eczema?

 Eczema (also called dermatitis) is a term used to describe conditions where there is inflammation affecting mainly the outer layer of the skin (the epidermis).
-There are several different types of eczema, and in some cases the cause is known whilst in others it is not.
-Discoid eczema is one type of eczema with characteristic round or oval red patches of inflamed skin.
-Discoid eczema is sometimes also called “nummular” eczema - nummular meaning coin-shaped and discoid meaning disc-shaped.
+There are different types of eczema.
+In some cases, the cause of eczema is known whilst in others it is not.
+Discoid eczema is a distinctive type of eczema.
+It differs from other types of eczema in that it has characteristic round or oval red patches of inflamed skin.
+Discoid eczema is sometimes also called nummular eczema – “nummular” means coin-shaped and “discoid” means disc-shaped.

 Discoid eczema can occur at any age but is seen more frequently in adults.
 It is slightly more common in adult men than women.